Home

 So in short, there are wear issues and less than ideal efficiency.

 The heat may ruin the motor or shorten it's useful life.
 The fix can be a water cooling jacket.
 It will improve the efficiency by a small, but noticeable amount.
-It may double the life of the motor.
+The reduced heat will likely double the life of the motor.

 To control a permanent magnet motor you'll also need a speed control.
 This can be as simple as a switch or an H-bridge of switches operated by a servo or an electronic speed control (ESC).